Images of Space

 In addition to the main image site, NASA has additional areas dedicated to specific topics.

 For Astronomy buffs, NASA posts each day a different image or photograph of our fascinating universe, along with a brief explanation written by a professional astronomer.

 Space.com presents up-to-date photos of the cosmos and encourages students to learn more about the images.

 Classifying Galaxies demonstrates how scientists classify galaxies for identification and function.
 It comes complete with a lesson plan!

-Exhibits at the National Air and Space Museum are altered to match a spotlight in the real museum.
+Exhibits at the National Air and Space Museum web site are altered to match a spotlight in the real museum.

 Pictures can sometimes fire the imagination better than a hundred lectures.
 Print out pictures and decorate the classroom for National Space Day.